How to Solder

 Soldering is one of the more useful skills when it comes to building a model railroad.
 It can also be intimidating and a source of frustration for those that haven’t done it before.
 Like anything else, it really is not that difficult IF you use the right materials and techniques.

 Tip 1: Use a HOT soldering gun.
 I prefer a 40 watt pencil gun.
-These are available from Radio Shack for about ten dollars.
+These are available from Radio Shack for about ten dollars or through Amazon.

 Tip 2: Use a high quality liquid flux for quick and reliable heat transfer.
 This is one of the biggest difference makers in terms of getting a successful result.
 Using flux will largely eliminate the problem of having your plastic ties melt long before the rail is hot enough to melt the solder.
 I prefer liquid flux from Team Trinity (part #5004). http://www.teamtrinity.com/ When applying flux, a “dab will do you”.
 A small drop on the objects being soldered will do the job.
 Don’t put on too much or you’ll have a brown residue that will need to be cleaned up later.